william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 ![zoom](/assets/dpsl25.jpg)

 As usual, I stayed up there for a while.
 The deep interior of Olympic NPS sprawled out in front of me.
 I looked at everything, there was so much to look at.
 But unlike my stay at Flett or Blue Glaciers, I was on a time limit here.
 I still had 8 miles left that day, and through a trail which was said to be really bad.
 Around 1.5 hours, Janet and Maureen made it up!
 We said hello, and they kept going along the ridge back to Lila Ridge.
 I watched them some more.
 At around 2 hours, I headed down the other side of the pass.
 It was very lush, and the red colors were starting to appear.
-The hlilside meadow was a little bit sketchy, as the trail was slanted and very thin.
+The hillside meadow was a little bit sketchy, as the trail was slanted and very thin.
 Eventually I stopped at the small iceberg lake, which was covered by a thin layer of ice, and washed my feet and got glacier water.

 I noticed the wear and tear on my poor sleeping mat, and aso the damage to my plastic water bottles.
 People think backpacking is sustainbale, but it isn't.
 Certainly it's better than many other sports and hobbies, but ultimatley the equipment attrition rate is still very high.
 Plus, it doesn't help that most water filter systems don't have compatible filter screws for Nalgene narrow head bottles.
 That's why I always bring a standard plastic bottle, because the screw mm matches the filter screw adapter.
 Oh well, living an actual sustainable life, in reality, and in the outdoors, is difficult, and takes concerted effort and long term planning.